LLM-Based Social Simulations Require a Boundary: Introduction

-\textbf{Our Contributions.} This position paper makes three key contributions.
-First, we systematically analyze the boundary problems of LLM-based social simulations---the inherent limitations that fundamentally determine their reliability for social pattern discovery, moving beyond implementation issues to examine what current LLM capabilities can and cannot achieve.
-Second, we discuss simulation fidelity through the concept of agent heterogeneity, indicating why LLMs' tendency to converge towards common patterns fundamentally limits their capacity to simulate complex social dynamics requiring behavioral diversity.
-Third, we provide heuristic boundaries and a general checklist for when LLM-based simulations can make real contributions to social science research.
-Rather than asking whether LLMs can replace traditional agent-based models, we reframe the question to focus on precisely defining the scope of problems where LLMs can meaningfully advance social science, which is a perspective essential for responsible deployment and guiding future research towards socially beneficial applications.
-We expect that the boundaries of LLM-based social simulations, as outlined in this paper, would help bridge the gap between AI and social science sectors and contribute to findings in social science research.
+\textbf{Our Contributions.} This work makes four key contributions.
+(1) We systematically analyze the boundary problems of LLM-based social simulations, which are the inherent limitations that fundamentally determine their reliability for social pattern discovery, focusing on the ``average persona'' phenomenon where LLMs exhibit insufficient behavioral variance.
+(2) We discuss simulation fidelity through the concept of agent heterogeneity, indicating why LLMs' tendency to converge towards common patterns fundamentally limits their capacity to simulate complex social dynamics.
+(3) We conduct a systematic review of 21 recent LLM-based social simulation studies, revealing a gap between the heterogeneity demands of research questions and the depth of validation conducted.
+While most papers check mean alignment, fewer assess variance, and when they do, LLM behaviors typically show lower diversity than human populations.
+(4) We provide heuristic boundaries and recommendations for when and how LLM-based simulations can make real contributions to social science research, emphasizing the need to match validation depth to research question requirements.
+We expect that these boundaries would help bridge the gap between AI and social science communities and contribute to more rigorous findings in social science research.